DMIT-2018/DMIT-2018.github.io/exercises/planning.md

 ---
 # OLTP Planning Exercise (3 Marks)

-> This exerxise is for designing/planning the development of your application supporting a user interface with OLTP backing.
+> This exercise is for designing/planning the development of your application supporting a user interface with OLTP backing.
 You will **not** be creating any code in your application; your focus is to be on *planning* your development.

 ## Private GitHub Repo Only